oneapi-src/oneAPI-samples/AI-and-Analytics/End-to-end-Workloads/LanguageIdentification/README.md

 After you have downloaded the CommonVoice dataset, the data must be preprocessed by converting the MP3 files into WAV format and separated into training, validation, and testing sets.

 The model is then trained from scratch using the Hugging Face SpeechBrain library.
 This model is then used for inference on the testing dataset or a user-specified dataset.
 There is an option to utilize SpeechBrain's Voice Activity Detection (VAD) where only the speech segments from the audio files are extracted and combined before samples are randomly selected as input into the model.
-To improve performance, the user may quantize the trained model to INT8 using Neural Compressor to decrease latency.
+To improve performance, the user may quantize the trained model to INT8 using Intel® Neural Compressor (INC) to decrease latency.

 The sample contains three discreet phases:
 - [Prepare the Environment](#prepare-the-environment)